Online experiment design for continuous-time systems using generalized filtering: Introduction

 While most of the existing literature performs analysis and control using \emph{given} datasets, other \mbox{studies} address a preliminary question---the design of input \mbox{signals}, with the aim of generating suitable data.
-This phase, known as experiment design, is crucial to obtain data containing sufficient information for data-driven modeling and control.
+This phase, known as experiment design, is crucial to obtain data containing sufficient information for system identification and data-driven control.
 The theoretical \mbox{foundations} for experiment design are provided by the fundamental lemma by Willems et al., originally formulated for discrete-time systems \cite{willems2005note}.
 The lemma characterizes those input signals resulting in collected data that represent all possible trajectories of the system.
-Different extensions of this lemma to continuous-time systems have been proposed \cite{rapisarda2022persistency,lopez2022continuous,rapisarda2023fundamental,lopez2024input}, demonstrating from different perspectives that a single persistently exciting input signal can generate a system trajectory rich \mbox{enough} to reproduce all other trajectories.
+Different versions of this lemma for continuous-time systems have been proposed \cite{rapisarda2022persistency,lopez2022continuous,rapisarda2023fundamental,lopez2024input}, demonstrating from different perspectives that a single persistently exciting input signal can generate a system trajectory rich \mbox{enough} to reproduce all other trajectories.
 Nevertheless, these results typically rely on direct access to a number of time derivatives of (data) trajectories.
 The experiment design for continuous-time \mbox{systems} without the availability of time derivatives remains a challenge.

 This naturally raises the question of whether such a problem can be addressed by leveraging on filtering methods like those in \cite{ohsumi2002subspace,ohta2011stochastic,ohta2024data}.
 This work gives a positive answer to this question by means of a generalized filtering framework encompassing existing filtering methods.
-Answering this question is far from trivial, as no existing result in the literature guarantees that the data obtained after filtering will retain sufficient information for data-driven modeling and control.
-In this work, we provide conditions under which the filtered data are \emph{informative} for system identification, i.e., they satisfy a certain rank condition.
+Answering this question is far from trivial, as no existing result in the literature guarantees that the data obtained after filtering will retain sufficient information for system identification and data-driven control.
+In this work, we provide conditions under which the data obtained after filtering are \emph{informative} for system identification, i.e., they satisfy a certain rank condition that guarantees unique identifiability of the system.

 Throughout this paper, we consider two types of data: \emph{sampled data}, obtained from the continuous-time system through piecewise constant input signals and sampling of the trajectories, and \emph{filtered data}, obtained by filtering the trajectories via generalized filter functions.
 Based on this, we address two key problems: \begin{itemize} \item[1)] Find conditions on the trajectories and the filter functions under which the set of filtered data is informative for system identification. \item[2)] Develop an experiment design method that generates piecewise constant inputs and guarantees that the resulting filtered data are informative. \end{itemize}